 The Feldberg, the next day we would climb it from the left side of the valley.

 View straight down towards our gear

 The solar observatory on the Schauinsland

-There was no direct path from Schauinsland to the Feldberg.
-We had to find our own way.
-When we tried to take a shortcut to a larger road we sank into the snow up to our knees.
-We also got some in our shoes, fortunately we didn't get blisters.
+There was no direct trail from Schauinsland to the Feldberg, so we had to find our own way.
+When we tried to take a shortcut to a larger road we sank up to our knees into the snow.
+We also got some in our shoes, but fortunately didn't get any blisters.

-We passed the sun observatory and needed to cross another snow field.
-It was tough to get through with our 15 kg backpacks.
-The top layer of the snow was frozen, but the part below it was not.
+We passed the solar observatory and needed to cross another snow field.
+The top layer was frozen solid, but the snow below was fluffy.
 We would take a step and as soon as we shifted our weight would sink in up to our knees.
 On the other side of the field we lost our directions.
-We tried to walk towards the Feldberg as good as possible.
-There was soft, deep snow everywhere.
-We reached some bifurcations in the road and weren't sure which way to go.
-The only way to be sure we actually would end up at the Feldberg seemed to just walk there in an as straight a line as possible.
+The only sure way to reach the Feldberg seemed to just walk there in an as straight a line as possible.

 The rest of the descent went well, but was very slippery.
-I suggested to sit down and slide down the mountain.
-We raced down until Bart suddenly noticed a stone ahead of him.
-As it didn't seem a great idea to slide over that he stood up.
-Now he was running down the mountain at 20 km/h.
+I suggested to sit down and just slide down the mountain.
+We raced down until Bart suddenly noticed a rock ahead of him.
+As it didn't seem a great idea to slide over it at high speed he stood up.
+Now he was running down the mountain.
 He could barely stay upright but eventually managed to sit down again without getting hurt.

-Now we were confident we were heading in the right direction we made some more soup using my stove.
-We had brought a lot of one-cup-sized bags of dried soup, but hadn't brought many of the same flavor.
-As a result we made tomato-chicken-chocolate-soup.
+Now that we were sure we were heading in the right direction it was time to make some more soup.
+We had brought dehydrated soups, but almost all portions were in different flavors.
+As a result, we ended up making tomato-chicken-chocolate-soup.
 It was not bad, mostly because there was not much chocolate powder in it and the chicken had only a mild flavor.

 Route of day 2